WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 WireHole-UI runs on Docker-Compose.
 Therefore, you need to install Docker before getting started.

-Install git on your machine if it’s not already available
+Install git on your machine if it is not already available

 sudo apt install git